The Infernal Desire Machines of Doctor Hoffman: Feminism

 Carter explores feminism throughout the novel.
 Despite the fact that all of her female characters are victimised, they do not lose their sexual desire.
 "Rather than desexualize and subsequently dehumanize her female characters, Carter creates women who are sexual even when their desires are seemingly undesirable from feminist perspectives."
 This "undesirable desire" portrays her female character as strong and unbreakable, supporting her feminist views.

 Media's effect on society

 Doctor Hoffman's illusion inducing machines create the same effect as today's newspapers, magazines, websites, and television broadcasts.
-The mass media constantly affects people's thoughts, emotions, and beliefs.
 Throughout the novel, Carter asks the reader to define what is real versus what is an illusion.
 Hoffman's machines keep "projecting representations on the world".
-In the modern world, "technology makes the reign of the images possible" (Suleiman 111) and Carter is wary of images for they can be mere illusions.
+In the modern world, "technology makes the reign of the images possible" and Carter is wary of images for they can be mere illusions.

 Literary significance and reception

 Jeff VanderMeer has described The Infernal Desire Machines of Doctor Hoffman as "the finest surrealist novel of the past 30 years.
 It perfectly captures the ideas and ideals of surrealist beauty".
 In The New York Times, William Hjortsberg recommended Carter's novel, noting its attention to detail and maintaining that while reading "We soon forget that the terrain she observes with such care is the interior of her own imagination, for the world she describes becomes as real as any naturalist's report."
 However, he criticised Carter's wordiness and her overuse of abstraction, simile, and metaphors.